Danielratmiroff/youtube-podcasts/README.md

 ## Usage

 1. Clone the project into a local folder
-2. Create a Youtube API Key - [How to](https://developers.google.com/youtube/registering_an_application)
+2. Create a Youtube API Key - [How to create API key](https://developers.google.com/youtube/registering_an_application)
 3. Set you Youtube API Key as a OS environmental variable

 ```bash